Thell/bdo-empire/README.md

   - uses workers of level 40.
   - uses workers with optimum skills learned.
   - assumes all drops are sent to storage with zero cp cost (Calpheon).
+  - accounts for workshop _lodging cost_ but not profits or the workshop itself.
+  - accounts for grinding node connections

 It does not
   - account for cp spent outside of the Node Empire.
-  - account for grind nodes or 'fixed' nodes.
-(TODO)

 This program uses the HiGHS High Performance Optimization Software to solve the MIP using branch and cut.
 The parameters chosen guarantee the result is